 ASSISTANT PROFESSOR (LECTURER) IN COMPUTER SCIENCE, UNIVERSITY OF BIRMINGHAM

 My research interests are in the areas of Game Theory, Control, AI and Machine Learning.
 Specifically, in my research I focus on the coordination and consensus of agents in game frameworks where strategic interactions occur.
-Multi-agent reinforcement learning (MARL) is my main research focus, where I investigate elements from game theory and machine learning and their interactions.
+Multi-agent reinforcement learning (MARL) is my main research focus, where I investigate elements from game theory and machine learning and their overlaps.

 June 2022 - Open PhD positions available to join the University of Birmingham under my supervision.
 For more information click here!

 May 2022 - Our paper "Lower Network Degrees Promote Cooperation in the Prisoner’s Dilemma with Environmental Feedback" has been accepted for publication in IEEE Control Systems Letters and is now available in early access here.

 March - I have completed the apprenticeship in higher education, being awarded a distinction in the EPA (End Point Assessment) with en external examiner of the HEA and received the status of Fellow of the HEA.

 January 2022 - I have joined the University of Birmingham as Assistant Professor (Lecturer) in Computer Science.

 December 2021 - Our paper "The Impact of Irrational Behaviours in the Optional Prisoner's Dilemma with Game-Environment Feedback" has been accepted for publication in the International Journal for Robust and Nonlinear Control (IJRNC), Special Issue on Approaches for Systems in the Life Sciences (available here).